The Court Integrated Services Program (CISP) offers a coordinated approach to the assessment and treatment of accused persons.

 If a person's support needs are so significant that they may reasonably be unable to comply with the program requirements, then a recommendation is made to the Court around the most appropriate treatment and support pathway.

-In order to make a referral to the County Court, a CISP referral form must be completed.
-Self-referrals can be submitted by email to CCVCISP@courts.vic.gov.au.
+To make a referral to the Court, a CISP referral form must be completed.
+Self-referrals can be submitted by email to CISP@countycourt.vic.gov.au.
 Legal practitioners wishing to make a referral must submit the referral form together with supporting documentation using eLodgement.